wangcongcong123/wangcongcong123/README.md

 - 💬 Ask me about NLP, IR or Social Media analysis relevant questions.
 - 📫 How to reach me: my email: wangcongcongcc@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I maintain [a personal website](https://wangcongcong123.github.io/) for sharing my updates on research or other interesting stuff.
+- ⚡ I maintain [a personal website](https://wangcongcong123.github.io/) for sharing my updates on research or other interesting stuff.